Ongoing updates from the FUA-AUF campus

 Please note that the information posted below is shared from official sources and authorities, however FUA-AUF does not take responsibility for any content related to Covid-19 protocol, legislation, and EU entry.

-The FUA-AUF campus network is fully operational during for the Fall 2021 / Spring-Summer 2022 sessions, which will run according to the standard academic calendar.
+The FUA-AUF campus network is fully operational during for the 2021-22 academic year, which will run according to the standard academic calendar.

 Covid-19 Pandemic Protocol

 The institution's pandemic protocol applied as required by the local/national authorities.
 The protocol provides:

 - Guidance on safety and prevention measures that can be activated for campus facilities, student housing, and academic activities on and off-campus.